 If you’re thinking about using Naproxen to treat pain and reduce inflammation, you probably want to know more about how it will affect you, and whether there are any side effects you need to know about.

-That’s why we’ve created this guide — so that you can find out more about the possible side effects that you may experience if you use this painkiller.
-We’ll be talking about the side effects of Naproxen in more detail, from common side effects to more serious, long term effects, and anything else you need to know.
+That’s why we’ve created this guide so that you can find out more about the possible side effects that you may experience if you use this painkiller.
+We’ll talk about the side effects of Naproxen in more detail, from common side effects to more serious, long-term effects, and anything else you need to know.

 Want to find out more about the correct Naproxen dose amount for you?

-Like all medicines, Naproxen can cause unwanted side effects as well as effective pain relief.
+Like all medicines, Naproxen can cause unwanted side effects as well as positive health benefits.

 This doesn’t mean that everyone who takes Naproxen will experience side effects.
-Most people will find Naproxen works effectively to relieve pain for them, with little or no side effects.
+Most people will find Naproxen works effectively to relieve pain for them, with little to no side effects.

-Naproxen is also thought to have fewer side effects than other anti-inflammatory treatments such as high-strength ibuprofen — particularly gastrointestinal side effects which are more common with these types of medicines.
+Naproxen is also thought to have fewer side effects than other anti-inflammatory treatments such as high-strength ibuprofen, particularly gastrointestinal side effects which are more common with these medicines.

 However, as with all medicines, there is always a chance you may experience side effects, which is why it’s worth knowing more about the possible signs and symptoms.

 Below is a summary list of known Naproxen side effects:

 - Stomach pain